minix1234/minix1234.github.io/pelican/content/data_graphs.rst

 Interestingly our household is predicting that around day 14-16 we will see the curve flatten out.
-Our hypothesis is that the number of cases will continue to increase after the emergency orders and business shutdowns due to the internal monentum of viral contractions and the required time to show symptoms.
+Our hypothesis is that the number of cases will continue to increase after the emergency orders and business shutdowns due to the internal momentum of viral contractions and the required time to show symptoms.

 You can see the rate of change for Canada starts to dampen out around day 14.
-All similar tragecories to South, Korea which also when on nation wide business shutdowns and lockdowns.
+All similar trajectories to South, Korea which also when on nation wide business shutdowns and lockdowns.

 pointers

 - double click on a legend item to isolate the plot for that country.

 Y-axis [# number of active Cases]